PAXSTORE/paxstore-openapi-java-sdk/docs/MERCHANT_API.md

 The merchant APIs allow thirdparty system search merchants, get a merchant, create/update a merchant, activate/disable a merchant and delete a exist merchant.
 All the merchant APIs are in the class *com.pax.market.api.sdk.java.api.merchant.MerchantApi*.

+User can customize the additional attributes for merchant.
+To add/delete/update merchant's additional entity attributes please using marketplace admin login and go to page via General Setting -> Entity Attribute Setting.

 **Constructors of MerchantAPI**

 ```